decentstates/net-perspective/net-perspective.org/general-user-guide.md

 definitely be following them.

 - things can get messy, but i believe this is better than status quo
-- the most important thing is trusting the people close to you
+- you should care about your direct relations

 ## privacy

 - know that this service is pseudo-anonymous at best
-- use tor or a proxy service
+- for more than minimal privacy, use tor or a proxy
-- use separate keys to what you use elsewhere
+- your keys are your identifier, use separate keys if your don't want them associated
-- for the paranoid, use separate private keys and identifiers per context
+- for the paranoid, use separate identifiers per context

 ## underties